joshjzaslow/LaTeX-jekkish/README.md

 * Everything above the YAML header will be ignored.
 * Everything below the YAML header will be rendered in the (((content))) tag.

-In the template, the These files are essentially LaTeX files, but with some templating logic.
+In the template, these files are essentially LaTeX files, but with some templating logic.

 * ((* *)) is used for template logic
 * (((variable_name))) is used for where variables will be rendered.
 * ((= comments =)) are found between these characters